Why Financial Health Matters And My Radical Idea For How To Start Gettin’ Healthy

 Why?
 Because happiness and action follow gratitude, not the other way around.

 No matter where you exist on the spectrum of financial health and whether you think improving your personal financial health sounds petrifying or as appealing as a big helping of vanilla/missionary/raw almonds, I believe that developing a grateful mindset makes the process of navigating personal finance infinitely more tolerable.
-Now, don’t go thinkin’ I’m one of these hyper life coach types that gets a boner at the mere thought of a killer life insurance lesson; I won’t pretend like it’s not a damn chore to learn and implement this stuff, ‘cause it is.
+Now, don’t go thinkin’ I’m one of these hyper life coach types that gets a lady boner at the mere thought of a killer life insurance lesson; I won’t pretend like it’s not a damn chore to learn and implement this stuff, ‘cause it is.

 But holy sh*t, at least the option exists for us.